Videogamer is a feature length film that explores the intricacies of innovation in the gaming industry and views of its participants Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 All pledges receive exclusive access to the private production blog through the course of production.
 You’ll also be listed on our “Supporters” page!Estimated delivery:

 Get a digital download of the completed film and an official documentary t-shirt (choose from three t-shirt designs Apr.
-2013)Estimated delivery:Add $8 USD to ship outside the US
+2013)Estimated delivery:Ships anywhere in the world

 - (30 days)